2-Week Course

 COURSE OVERVIEW

-Aviation Maintenance Certification (AMC) is National Aviation Academy’s six day refresher course for those that meet experience requirements.
+Aviation Maintenance Certification (AMC) is National Aviation Academy’s two week refresher course for those that meet experience requirements.
 This test preparation course is designed to get you Airframe and Powerplant (A&P) certified in the shortest amount of time for the best value.
 Individuals who possess an 8610-2 based on credible experience or those who have graduated from a Part 147 school with graduate/completion certificate are eligible for the course!

 Entrance Requirements